cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 ```

 ## Step 6: deploy(ment)!
 Now create the deployment again.
 Remember that you can always use the `--dry-run` flag to test.
-Use the yaml file you just wrote instead of the `run` generator.
+Use the yaml file you just wrote instead of the `create` generator.

 `kubectl apply -f <your-file>.yaml`